sekhansen/text-mining-tutorial/README.md

 The contents of the tutorial folder are as follows:

-1. speech_data_extend.txt: Data on State of the Union Addresses
-2. samplers.pyx: Cython code for performing Gibbs sampling as in Griffiths and Steyvers (2004).
+1. topicmodels: Python/Cython code for cleaning text and estimating LDA via collapsed Gibbs sampling as in Griffiths and Steyvers (2004).
-3. setup.py: Python code for converting samplers.pyx into a Python extension module.
-4. topicmodels.py: Python code for cleaning text and estimating LDA.
-5. stopwords.txt: A list of common English words.
+2. speech_data_extend.txt: Data on State of the Union Addresses.
-6. tutorial_notebook.ipynb: iPython notebook for the tutorial.
+3. tutorial_notebook.ipynb: iPython notebook for the tutorial.
-7. tutorial.py: Python code with the key commands for the tutorial.
+4. tutorial.py: Python code with the key commands for the tutorial.
+5. setup.py: File for compiling Cython code into C library.

 ### INSTALLING PYTHON